ryboe/CSS3/README.md

     ![disabling the default CSS package](https://github.com/y0ssar1an/CSS3/raw/dev/screenshots/disable_default.gif)

     *Warning: may break other CSS plugins*

+4. (Strongly Recommended) Disable Emmet

+    I know.
+I like cool HTML tricks too, but Emmet is way behind the times.
+The code it inserts is frequently garbage.
+There are a zillion Emmet completions and they completely drown out the carefully researched, standards-based completions offered by this plugin.
+You're better off disabling them.
+Trust me.
+The Web will thank you.

-4. (Optional) Set CSS3 as the default language for .css files
+5. (Optional) Set CSS3 as the default language for .css files
     * Open a .css file.
     * View → Syntax → Open all with current extension as... → CSS3